 Many people question ‘how effective is the morning after pill?’, but the answer largely depends on one thing: how soon after unprotected sex the pill is taken.
 Beyond this, there can be some differences depending on the type you use.
-This article examines the two most widely used brands of morning after pill – Levonelle and ellaOne – as well as the emergency coil, or IUD.
+This article examines the two most widely used morning after pills – Levonorgestrel (generic Levonelle) and ellaOne – as well as the emergency coil, or IUD.

 EllaOne is the most effective morning after pill (although the emergency coil is the most effective form of emergency contraception).
-It contains ulipristal acetate, a chemical that prevents pregnancy in a similar manner to levonorgestrel.
+It contains ulipristal acetate, a chemical that prevents pregnancy.

 EllaOne should be taken as soon as possible after unprotected sex to maximise its effectiveness.
-However, ellaOne has a longer window of use than Levonelle.
-EllaOne has to be taken within five days (120 hours) of unprotected sex – allowing 48 hours extra than Levonelle.
+However, ellaOne has a longer window of use than Levonorgestrel.
+EllaOne has to be taken within five days (120 hours) of unprotected sex – allowing 48 hours extra than Levonorgestrel.

 EllaOne is taken as a single tablet.
-Whereas the effectiveness of Levonelle starts to decrease after 12 hours, ellaOne is thought to remain up to 95% effective throughout the five day window.
-Unlike Levonelle, ellaOne can only be taken once during the same menstrual cycle, and it can disrupt long-term contraception such as the combined pill.
+Whereas the effectiveness of Levonorgestrel starts to decrease after 12 hours, ellaOne is thought to remain up to 95% effective throughout the five day window.
+Unlike Levonorgestrel, ellaOne can only be taken once during the same menstrual cycle, and it can disrupt long-term contraception such as the combined pill.

 Potential side effects are very rare.
 The most likely are irregular bleeding, headache, nausea and stomach pain, but these side-effects are rarely severe.
 Don’t take ellaOne if you believe you are already pregnant and bear in mind that ellaOne may interact with certain medicines.
 Consult the medical instructions within the packet or speak with your GP if you have major concerns.

 If you vomit within three hours of taking ellaOne you must take another tablet as soon as possible.
 Recurrent vomiting probably means your body is rejecting the treatment.
-You could try Levonelle provided you are within 72 hours of sexual intercourse, although Levonelle’s decreasing effectiveness means the IUD is probably the better option.
+You could try Levonorgestrel provided you are within 72 hours of sexual intercourse, although Levonorgestrel’s decreasing effectiveness means the IUD is probably the better option.
 For further information on ellaOne click here.

-Levonelle is the most commonly used morning after pill.
+Levonorgestrel is the most commonly used morning after pill, although it is sometimes called its branded name Levonelle.
 Although less effective than ellaOne, it has been around longer and costs less.
-Levonelle contains levonorgestrel, a synthetic hormone that prevents pregnancy.
+Levonorgestrel is a synthetic hormone that prevents pregnancy.

 - up to 95% of pregnancies if taken within 24 hours